TheLightCollective/PatientLedAI/README.md

     <td><strong>What it Looks Like in Action</strong></td>
   </tr>
   <tr>
-    <td>Patients have the right to self-determination. <br><br>
-    As such, patients should have a choice to accept or decline an AI intervention in care.</td>
+    <td>Respect for autonomy.<br><br>Patients have the right to make decisions about their own bodies and health based on their personal values, beliefs, and preferences.
+This includes the right to decide whether or not to use AI-based interventions in their care.</td>
     <td>
       Self-determination is important because AI is increasingly used to determine a patient’s access to care or a specific treatment.<br><br>